aritchie/notifications/README.md

 #### Android
 * Put the sound in your /Resources/raw/ folder - make sure the file properties is set to _AndroidResource_
+* You can pass the actual full sound path OR just the name... the plugin will figure it out!

 #### iOS
 * Put the file in your iOS app bundle